 The Company's activities are subject to significant risks and uncertainties, including the need for additional capital.
 The Company does not currently have any material cash flows from operations.
-It has had minimal revenue and currently generates no revenue and will need to raise additional capital to finance its operations.
+It currently generates no revenue and will need to raise additional capital to finance its operations.
 However, there can be no assurances that the Company will be able to obtain additional financing on acceptable terms and in the amounts necessary to fully fund its operating requirements.